oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Features/experimental/latency_control/README.md

 ## Examining the Reports
 Locate `report.html` in the `latency_control_report.prj/reports/` directory.
 Open the report in any of Chrome*, Firefox*, Edge*, or Internet Explorer*.

-1. Navigate to Schedule Viewer (Views > Schedule Viewer).
+1. Navigate to Schedule Viewer (**Views > Schedule Viewer**).
 In this view, you can find the load and the store that have latency constraint and then you can check the scheduled latency between them.
 The scheduled latency should reflect the applied latency control in the design source code.
-You can also verify the latency control parameters in the Details pane for the load and store nodes.
+You can also verify the latency control parameters in the **Details** pane for the load and store nodes.
-2. Navigate to System Viewer (Views > System Viewer).
-In this view, you can verify the latency control parameters in the Details pane for the load and the store nodes.
-You can find the load and store nodes in LatencyControl.B1.
+2. Navigate to System Viewer (**Views > System Viewer**).
+In this view, you can verify the latency control parameters in the **Details** pane for the load and the store nodes.
+You can find the load and store nodes in **LatencyControl.B1**.

 ## Running the Sample